Kingswood, New South Wales: Governance

 At a local government level, Kingswood is part Penrith City Council, with the suburb divided into all three wards.
-At the state level, it is part of the Electoral district of Penrith, represented by the Liberal Party's Stuart Ayres.
+At the state level, it is part of the Electoral district of Penrith, represented by the Labor Party's Karen McKeown.
 Federally, it is part of the Division of Lindsay, represented by Liberal Party Melissa McIntosh.

 Churches

 In 1897, four blocks of Crown land were given to the residents of Kingswood for a Church and Cemetery (later not required due to the dedication of Penrith General Cemetery).
 The Church was completed in 1898, the contractor was Jack Melville with ironwork provided by local blacksmith James Wainwright.
 The western porch was added later.
 Opened in 1898, the Church was not consecrated until 1959.
 A new Sunday school hall was completed in 1958 (now demolished).